Rules for Visegrad Grants

-Any legal entity worldwide, with preference given to those from the target countries and the V4 countries, can apply for support within the Visegrad+ Grants program.
+Any legal entity worldwide, with preference given to applicants from the V4 countries, can apply for support within the Visegrad Grants.

-Visegrad+ Grants are awarded to multilateral initiatives.
-Every proposal must involve an active partnership of the applicant and project partners from at least three different V4 countries and from at least a single target country (see paragraphs 1.2, 2.5 and 4.1 in the Grants Guidelines).
+Visegrad Grants are awarded to multilateral initiatives.
+Every proposal must involve an active partnership of the applicant and project partners from at least three different V4 countries (see paragraphs 1.2, 2.5 and 4.1 in the Grants Guidelines).

 Project proposals are collected electronically via the on-line system available at http://my.visegradfund.org/ three times a year always by 12:00 p.m. (noon) on February 1, June 1 and October 1 respectively, unless stipulated otherwise in separate calls for proposals (see paragraphs 2.1–2.5 of the Grant Guidelines).

 Proposals can only be accepted from those applicants who, at the time of the deadline, do not have another Visegrad Grant which has not yet been successfully cleared and concluded by the Fund.
 Detailed eligibility criteria are listed in the Grant Guidelines (see paragraphs 1.4–1.5).

 4. Project Budgets

 Project budgets are to be prepared in a deliverable-based format.
 Visegrad Grants are to cover the costs of all or some of the outputs proposed in the project following a “value for money” principle.
 Projects can be financed up to 100%; although this is less probable with project of higher financial value.

 Visegrad Grants with budgets amounting to €10,001 or more require an audit that can, however, be covered from the project’s budget (see paragraph 2.6 of the Grant Guidelines).